wp-plugins/sms-paid-content/readme.txt

 Tested up to: 2.3.2
 Stable tag: 0.1

-This Plugin allows you to hide any content on your blog, that will be visible only after user sends sms message.

 == Description ==

-USING: [sms] Hidden text [/sms]

 For using this module you have to be registered at sms billing site:
        English:	http://smscoin.net/account/register/
        Russian: http://smscoin.com/account/register/